Shelter Island, NY

 Sylvester Manor History

-Sylvester Manor was established in 1652 on fertile land at the head of a protected harbor on Shelter Island, and it is one of the few places in America to have been in the hands of the same family since its colonial origins.
-Before that time, Native Americans of the Manhanset Tribe used the land for fishing, hunting and small-scale crop production.
-Sylvester Manor served as a residence for one of America’s first food industrialists (and an inventor of baking powder), Eben Norton Horsford, as well as functioning as a farm for the past two centuries, serving regional markets.
+Sylvester Manor is on the ancestral land of the Indigenous Manhansett people, who lived on Shelter Island and used the land for fishing, hunting and small-scale crop production.
+Starting in 1651, the property became a provisioning plantation for the Barbadian sugar trade, worked by enslaved Africans, indentured or paid Native American and European laborers.
+The 1737 Manor house was established on fertile land at the head of a protected harbor on Shelter Island and served as a residence for one of America’s first food industrialists (and an inventor of baking powder), Eben Norton Horsford, as well as functioning as a farm for the past two centuries, serving regional markets.

 Visitor Information

-Sylvester Manor Educational Farm is a 240-acre historic plantation and nonprofit educational farm on Shelter Island, NY, engaging all ages in farm-based and cultural programs.
+Sylvester Manor is a 240-acre historic plantation and nonprofit educational farm on Shelter Island, NY, engaging all ages in farm-based and cultural programs.

 Get Directions